Academic Catalog

 2 Credit Hours

 Study of theory and laboratory experiments in direct current simple and complex circuits as well as networks.
 Concepts covered include voltage, current, resistance, conductance and power.
 Topics studied are: Ohms Law.
 Series Circuits, Parallel Circuits, Complex Circuits and Network Theorems.
-(2 lecture)

 ELEC 105L DIRECT CURRENT CIRCUITS LAB